byrnesmul/FruitImageClassification/README.md

 ## Future Work

-- Use a larger fruit dataset (e.g., Fruits 360)
+- Gradually reduce the number of training images per class (starting with 1 image/class) to observe at what dataset size performance drops significantly
+- Test whether models still perform well without strong visual differences (e.g., using fruits with similar color/shape)
+- Expand to more classes from the full Fruits-360 dataset to increase task difficulty
-- Introduce regularization (dropout, L2) to reduce overfitting
+- Introduce regularization techniques (dropout, L2) to reduce overfitting
-- Evaluate on a held-out test set
+- Evaluate on a held-out test set or an external dataset to assess generalization
-- Apply model explainability tools like Grad-CAM
+- Use explainability tools like Grad-CAM to visualize what parts of the image the model relies on

 ---